Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (3) Legal basis

 The legal basis for processing is Art.
-6 (1) sentence 1 lit. f.
-GDPR: The processing of personal data in the case of purely informational use of our website serves our legitimate interest in displaying our website to you and ensuring the stability and security of this website.
+6 (1) sentence 1 point (f) GDPR: The processing of personal data in the case of purely informational use of our website serves our legitimate interest in displaying our website to you and ensuring the stability and security of this website.
+The use of technical cookies (see above) serves our legitimate interest in making the website user-friendly and effective overall by ensuring the functionality of the website through these cookies.
+The use of the Matomo web analysis service is based on your consent.
+The legal basis for the processing of personal data on the basis of a declaration of consent is Art.
+6 (1) sentence 1 point (a) GDPR.

 (4) Criteria for the storage period